jiazhao97/INSPIRE/README.md

 ![INSPIRE\_pipeline](demo/overview.jpg)

 We develop INSPIRE, a deep learning-based method for integrating and interpreting multiple spatial transcriptomics (ST) datasets from diverse sources.
-INSPIRE takes gene expression count matrices and spatial coordinates from multiple ST slices as input, and generates three key outputs:latent representations of cells or spatial spots, non-negative spatial factors for cells or spatial spots, and non-negative gene loadings shared among datasets.
+INSPIRE takes gene expression count matrices and spatial coordinates from multiple ST slices as input, and generates three key outputs: latent representations of cells or spatial spots, non-negative spatial factors for cells or spatial spots, and non-negative gene loadings shared among datasets.

 By integrating multiple ST datasets with INSPIRE, users can:
 * Identify spatial trajectories and major spatial regions consistently across datasets using latent representations of cells or spatial spots.